Updated on by Hayley Brown

 There are several popular data consolidation techniques that use automated integration.

 ETL (Extract, Transform, Load)

-ETL is a widely used technique for data consolidation.
-It is the process of extracting data from a source and adding it to a larger data hub.
-This could be a database after it has been transformed.
+ETL is a widely used technique for data consolidation and is defined as the process of extracting data from one source and adding it to a larger data hub.
+Basically, a database after it has been transformed.

 According to IBM, “ETL was introduced as a process for integrating and loading data for computation and analysis.
 Eventually becoming the primary method to process data for data warehousing projects.”

-If we apply the ETL process to our B2C organisation who want to improve their customer service.
+If we apply the ETL process to our B2C organisation that wants to improve its customer service.
 Building an automated integration can carry out the ETL via batch processing.
-This can extract the relevant data from their ecommerce, sales, and marketing platforms.
+This can extract the relevant data from their eCommerce, sales, and marketing platforms.

 Then transform the data and load it into a single view for customer service teams.
 The full picture of their customers’ data provides them with the opportunity to improve their services.